Susan (Sue) Miller

 With High Horses since 1998

 Position at High Horses: Program Director and PATH Intl’ Advanced Level Instructor & Equine Specialist in Mental Health and Learning.

-Professional Background: Susan has been riding since the age of seven.
-Susan started with saddleseat lessons on Morgans and has ridden and studied huntseat, sidesaddle and dressage and has an interest in natural horsemanship.
+Professional Background: Sue has been riding since the age of seven.
+Sue started with saddleseat lessons on Morgans and has ridden and studied huntseat, sidesaddle and dressage and has an interest in natural horsemanship.
 She has a small Morgan farm in Bradford where she and her family have raised a few horses with the Misure prefix.
-Susan has been a 4-H leader for the Young Riders and the Peaked Mountain Equestrians as well as a Girl Scout and Cub Scout leader.
-Susan is a registered PATH Intl’ registered level instructor who has co-coached the High Horses Special Olympics team, filled in as horse herd coordinator and is the PATH Intl’ site representative, PATH Associate Site visitor, Mentor and region one list serve moderator & is the PATH Intl’ Vermont State Chairperson.
+Sue has been a 4-H leader for the Young Riders and the Peaked Mountain Equestrians as well as a Girl Scout and Cub Scout leader.
+Susan is a registered PATH Intl’ registered level instructor who has co-coached the High Horses Special Olympics team, been the horse herd coordinator, is the PATH Intl’ site representative, PATH Associate Site visitor, Mentor and region one list serve moderator as well as the PATH Intl’ Vermont State Chairperson.
 Sue continues to assist in revamping the Site Visitor Training Course to become an online course.
 Sue is also involved with Vermont equine activities and is the former Vice President of the Vermont Horse Shows Association, and remains a board member and past President of the Vermont Horse Council.
 Sue graduated from the Community College of Vermont with an Associate’s degree in childhood education and Johnson State College with a BA in professional studies and is a level 2 Reiki practitioner.
 Sue is also an MMES Equine Specialist in Masterson Method.

-Teaching Philosophy: Susan’s teaching philosophy is one that she creates and builds upon as she acquires new experiences.
+Teaching Philosophy: Sue’s teaching philosophy is one that she creates and builds upon as she acquires new experiences.
 Susan enjoys teaching lessons that are fun and interesting for the rider and watching riders reach their personal riding goals.
-Susan aspires to bring an open mind, a positive attitude, and high expectations to High Horses each day.
+Sue aspires to bring an open mind, a positive attitude, and high expectations to High Horses each day.